 Highlighting that a woman needs to work for 15 months to earn the amount a man earns in 12 months.
 One in five women also feels discriminated against racially.
 Asian women earn only $0.97 for every dollar earned by White and Asian men.
 Women bearing children face even higher gap adversities in wages.
 At the current pace of bridging the wage gap, it will take the next 257 years.
 Till then, women will keep grinding in the lower-paid, lower-skill work with high job insecurity and the least role in decision making.
 The problem is highly understood in present times, but applying change is fairly difficult.

-The possibility of change
+The possibility of change in the angle of Dissimilarity

 An exceptional policy helped in overcoming this issue in Iceland.
 The companies and institutions, if they have more than 25 working employees, are required to provide proof of paying both men and women employees equally for a job of equal value.
 A job evaluation tool called Equal Wage Management Standard was utilized to implement this policy.
 The companies that show wage equality are provided with certification.
 Companies that lack this certification are subject to incur a daily fine.
 An effective method that increased productivity and women’s trust in the work environment, along with employer satisfaction.